 Given the loss of any basis for judgement of good or bad taste, the learner is thrown rudderless on the ethnodance market to figure things out for themselves.
 They are now supposed to know what they prefer without being told what they ought to prefer.
 Since the ordinary person, with the now standard schooling in non-judgementalness, cannot be expected to bear such a heavy burden they simply follow the guidance of the loudest marketers and the crowd.
 Contrary to what one might otherwise expect the contemporary tango is a case study in unscrupulous, vapid consumerism and crowd behaviour.
 It is hard to believe that people capable of discriminating judgement could respond positively to the dressed up kitsch promoted on tango websites and Facebook pages.

 What is the alternative to the anthropological and consumerist paradigms currently in power?
-The conservative view of art, music and culture, at least the one that we have inherited from romanticism, is that culture is the realm of authentic values that transcend ordinary utilitarian and merely hedonistic values.
+The conservative view of art, music and culture, at least the one that we have inherited from 19th century Romanticism, is that culture is the realm of authentic values that transcend ordinary utilitarian and merely hedonistic values.
 Writers on culture have recognised for a long time that all traditional societies distinguish between sacred and profane values.
 In European culture art has come to occupy the place of the sacred, and the aesthetic experience of the art object is not regarded as having a merely utilitarian significance.
 Art, including painting, music, dance and ritual, is the domain of sacred values or ends, and as such has a moral significance.
 Bad art is not merely unpleasant, but rather, pleasant or not, it is morally bad.
 Listening to bad music and surrounding yourself with kitsch art makes you poorer as a person.
 It debases rather than elevates because it is a source of easy satisfactions and fake emotions that do not demand any effort or sacrifice.

-Art criticism is difficult because it is not easy to identify why certain art is better than other or what makes it morally elevating or debasing.
+Art criticism is difficult because it is not easy to identify why certain art is better than other, or what makes it morally elevating or debasing.
 People were once able to follow their gut instinct and normal people still are highly suspicious of art that occupies contemporary art galleries, atonal music or modernist architecture.
 They still prefer to see classical architecture even if some are still drawn to the modernist curiosities, although it is questionable that they would choose to spend much time in them or live near them once they have taken the obligatory snapshots.
 In the same sense the consumer tango that we are served nowadays is largely a disposable product, a way to spend an evening in a foreign city.

 An alternative to the anthropological framing is a view of how dancing makes us better and brings us closer to others.
 Traditionally dances have had a moral and truly social dimension in bringing people together.
 This more authentically moral, social and elevating aspect has been supplanted with ideas about exoticism, authentic cultures, tourism, fashion and hedonism that are typical of kitsch ethnodances like LA Style Salsa, Bachata or Zouk.
-Anthropology and tourism have inadvertently directed tango into a seedy, degraded neighbourhood on the false assumption that it has only the barest connection to European culture and is the product of the latin brothel.
-Sadly that is a framing and a narrative that appeals to people already predisposed to be drawn to easy ‘transgressive’ touristic experiences.
+Anthropology and tourism have inadvertently directed tango into a seedy, degraded neighbourhood on the false assumption that it has only the barest connection to European culture and is the product of the Latin brothel.
+Unfortunately this is a framing and a narrative that appeals to people already predisposed to be drawn to easy ‘transgressive’ touristic experiences.